getfem/getfem/doc/sphinx/source/userdoc/appendixB.rst

 Appendix B. Cubature method list
 ================================

-For more information on cubature formulas, the reader is referred to [EncyclopCubature]_ and [so-se-do2004]_ for instance.
+For more information on cubature formulas, the reader is referred to [EncyclopCubature]_ for instance.
 The integration methods are of two kinds.
 Exact integrations of polynomials and approximated integrations (cubature formulas) of any function.
 The exact integration can only be used if all the elements are polynomial and if the geometric transformation is linear.